openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

 Normalized the vector.
-That means that it will return a vector with the same direction but with lenght equal to 1.
-This it's preaty handy whene it's not important the magnitud just the direction of a point or plane (surface).
+That means that it will return a vector with the same direction but with length equal to 1.
+This it's pretty handy when it's not important the magnitude just the direction of a point or plane (surface).